Marwa7246/covid-dashboard/README.md

 # COVID-19 Dashboard

 COVID Dashboard is a full stack responsive web application built with ReactJS as the front-end and ruby-on-rails as the back-end.
-The dashboard lets you to view COVID-19 statistics and the related news for different countries across the world.
+The dashboard lets you view COVID-19 statistics and the related news for different countries across the world.

 ## Dependencies